United States men's national basketball team: 1972–1988

-The Soviet invasion of Afghanistan prompted the United States and 66 other countries to boycott the 1980 Olympics in Moscow.

-The 1980 U.S. team, which featured a number of future NBA players, was the youngest American national team ever assembled.
+The Soviet invasion of Afghanistan prompted the United States and 66 other countries to boycott the 1980 Olympics, held in Moscow.
+The 1980 US team, which featured a number of future NBA players, was the youngest American national team ever assembled.
 This team featured: Mark Aguirre, Rolando Blackman, Sam Bowie, Michael Brooks, Bill Hanzlik, Alton Lister, Rodney McCray, Isiah Thomas, Darnell Valentine, Danny Vranes, Buck Williams and Al Wood.
-Unable to compete in the Olympics due to the boycott, it instead participated in the "Gold Medal Series", a series of games against NBA all-star teams in various U.S. cities, recording a 5–1 record.
+Unable to compete in the Olympics due to the boycott, it instead participated in the "Gold Medal Series", a series of games against NBA all-star teams in various US cities, recording a 5–1 record.
 It was coached by Dave Gavitt.

 Michael Jordan, Patrick Ewing, and Chris Mullin, future members of the 1992 Dream Team, made their Olympic debuts in 1984.
 Jordan led the team with 17.1 points per game, and Bob Knight coached the team to an 8–0 record and another Olympic gold.

-Though at the 1987 Pan American Games, held at Indianapolis, U.S. basketball team was defeated in the final match by Brazil.
-Oscar Schmidt led his teammates to an achievement: after a 54:68 partial defeat, Brazil beat USA by 120:115.
-The 3-pointer line - introduced by FIBA just 3 years before - had become tactically relevant.
-Although not a major competition, Indianapolis '87 brought some important facts: for the first time in basketball history, USA was defeated at home; for the first time, in a final; for the first time, by more than 100 points.
+At the 1987 Pan American Games, held at Indianapolis, the US basketball team was defeated in the final match by Brazil.
+Oscar Schmidt led his teammates to an achievement: after a 54:68 halftime score, Brazil beat the US 120 to 115.
+The 3-pointer line — introduced by FIBA just 3 years before — had become tactically relevant.
+Although not a major competition, Indianapolis '87 brought some important facts: for the first time in basketball history, the US was defeated at home; for the first time, in a final; for the first time, by a team that scored more than 100 points.
 This defeat would bring changes to the sport soon.

-The 1988 U.S. team had a roster of collegians aged 20–23 that included future NBA all-stars David Robinson, Danny Manning, and Mitch Richmond.
+The 1988 US team had a roster of collegians aged 20–23 that included future NBA all-stars David Robinson, Danny Manning, and Mitch Richmond.
 The team came up short, winning the bronze medal.
 The American team lost to the gold medal winner Soviet Union in the semifinals, but then regrouped and went on to beat Australia 78–49 in the bronze medal game.
 Dan Majerle led the team in scoring, averaging 14.1 points per game.
-This was the last time the American Olympic Team consisted of amateur college players.
+This was the last time the American Olympic Team consisted exclusively of non-NBA (college) players.